 This work was previously done by the Joint Strategic Planning Unit for Berkshire.
 This unit has now ceased to exist, but several of the key documents relating to minerals and waste were created under this name.

 Key documents, including Local Aggregate Assessments and Local Plans can be downloaded below.

 If you have any questions about minerals and waste, please contact us for advice.

-The NPPF does not contain specific waste policies but requires that local authorities taking decisions on waste applications should have regard to policies in the NPPF as far as relevant.
-Saved Policies from the Waste Local Plan for Berkshire 1998 (JWLP) will therefore continue to be applied for development management insofar as they are consistent with PPS10 or its successor, the NPPF and the presumption in favour of sustainable development.
+The National Planning Policy Framework does not contain specific waste policies but requires that local authorities taking decisions on waste applications should have regard to policies in the National Planning Policy Framework if they are relevant.
+‘Saved’ Policies from the Waste Local Plan for Berkshire 1998 (JWLP) will therefore continue to be applied.

 The NPPF notes that minerals can only be worked where they are found.
-The Minerals Plan identifies two “Preferred Areas” for mineral extraction which effectively constitute Slough’s entire potential supply.
-It is considered that the “saved” policies in the Minerals Local Plan continue to provide the necessary development control policies however Policy 10 may not be applied as it sets out a presumption against minerals extraction outside of the Preferred Areas which could conflict with the 'Presumption in Favour' .
+The Minerals Plan identifies two “Preferred Areas” for mineral extraction.
+It is considered that the ‘saved’ policies in the Minerals Local Plan continue to provide the necessary development control policies.

 You can download the Replacement Minerals Local Plan here: